kos-lang/kos/doc/building.md

 After setting up the environment like above, run MSYS2 or Cygwin bash prompt and then run `make`.

-When installing Kos on Windows from sources, `destdir` defaults to `C:\Program Files` directory, Kos executable is installed in `C:\Program Files\Kos` and modules are installed in `C:\Program Files\Kos\modules`.
+When installing Kos on Windows from sources, `prefix` defaults to `C:\Program Files` directory, Kos executable is installed in `C:\Program Files\Kos` and modules are installed in `C:\Program Files\Kos\modules`.